EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

       - redis
 ```

-In the above example docker-compose will run the web service only if the db and redis services are already available.
+In the above example docker-compose will run the web service **only if the db and redis services are already available**.

 ### environment